-Unito automatically maps similar fields across tools, but you can also customize field mappings to your use case.
-Here's how it's done.
+Unito syncs work items between tools and fields between work items.
+Did you know you can also customize field mappings to your use case?
+Here's how.

 Here's how it works: